 Friedman quotes the physicist Paul Davies a good deal—understandably, because Davies has written a lot about possible connections between physics and religion.
 But Davies concludes his book The Goldilocks Enigma, which came out ten years after Friedman wrote, with these words.

 The whole paraphernalia of gods and laws, of space, time and matter, of purpose and design, rationality and absurdity, meaning and mystery, may yet be swept away and replaced by revelations as yet undreamt of.Throughout my reading of the third mystery I kept wanting to say, "Yes, but what about … ?"
-Friedman asks: on what we can base morality if not on a God?
+Friedman asks: on what can we base morality if not on God?
 But Buddhism doesn't have a God in the Biblical sense, yet adherence to moral standards is central to its prescription for enlightenment.
 It was pointed out in antiquity that if things are moral only because God says so, it would be possible for God to make criminal behaviour moral.
 Alternatively, if God only ordains what is moral, why do we need God?
 And there is a naturalistic view that morality has developed in the course of evolution by natural selection; see The Bonobo and the Atheist, by Francis de Waal.

 I was not convinced by the metaphysical part of the book, with its concept of a divine Plan, but in reading the first half I learned a great deal about the Bible and Judaism, and it was certainly worth while for that.